 Psychological research reveals something fascinating: simply observing a behavior changes that behavior.
 This is called the reactivity effect.

-- Start more sessions (the timer is waiting)
+- You start more sessions because the timer is waiting for you

-The act of tracking creates accountability, even when no one else sees the data.
+This accountability emerges naturally, even when no one else ever sees the numbers.

 Quality vs. quantity: debunking the 10,000-hour myth